-Public Records Officer Bellevue City Hall -- Public Records Division 450 - 110th Avenue NE Bellevue, WA 98004 Telephone: 425-452-4283 Public Records Request Portal online: https://bellevuewa.gov/records E-mail: publicrecords@bellevuewa.gov b.
-Requests for Police records: Requests to inspect or copy records maintained by the City's Police Department should be made to the Police Records Unit or the Police c.
+Bellevue City Hall -- Police Department 450 - 110th Avenue NE Bellevue, WA 98004 Telephone: 425-452-6917 c.
 Internet access to records.
-Many records are also available on the City of Bellevue website at: http://www.bellevuewa.gov.
+Many records are also available on the City of Bellevue website at: www.bellevuewa.gov.
 Requestors are encouraged to view the documents available on the website prior to submitting a public records request.